hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 See [object disposal](../classes/object-disposal.md) for an example of its use.

-## __AllowStatic

-Allows an instance method to be called statically on the class.
-This is purely for PHP compatibility.

 ## __ConsistentConstruct

 When a method is overridden in a derived class, it must have exactly the same number, type, and order of parameters as that in the base